 IT Quality Index body of knowledge is providing a practical guidance how quality management can be adopted.

 Quality management is an attribute of proactive quality focused IT governance, where people prioritize quality over quantity.
-Quality management also leads to reduction of quantitative metrics and introduction of very few qualitative metrics as IT Quality Index, Collaboration Quality or Knowledge Worker Quality Index.
+Quality management also leads to reduction of quantitative metrics and introduction of very few qualitative metrics as IT Quality Index, Collaboration Quality, Collaboration Experience or Knowledge Worker Quality Index.

 Quality management skills is frequently missing in many IT departments, who adopted passive, demand driven mode of working.
 Quality is recursive – quality starts when quality management is introduced.